 - Embed Functional Mockup Units (FMUs) to enable co-simulation with one of the hundred supported environments, including of course Amesim.
 Learn more about embedded FMUs in this article.

 Post-process simulated signals inside of Process Designer

 - Import externally measured video files into a Testlab run.
-Videos can be measured with cameras, such as the GoPro, smartphone cameras or any other device that supports MP4 format.
+Videos can be measured with cameras, such as a GoPro, smartphone cameras, or any other device that supports MP4 format.